How Much Does a Las Vegas Trip Cost? Budget Tips to Maximize Fun

 • Transportation costs can vary depending on how you choose to get around.
 For this trip, let's assume you'll be using a mix of ride-sharing services and public transportation.
 Budgeting around $30 per day for transportation should be sufficient.

-• For food, it's possible to find a variety of mouth-watering dining options in Las Vegas to suit any taste and price range.
+• In fact, it's not hard to find places to eat for delicious treats in Las Vegas.
 On a budget-friendly trip, you could expect to spend around $20-30 per person per meal, or around $180 per day for two people.

 Here's a final breakdown of the Las Vegas trip costs for our 2-night, 3-day adventure: